Pablo was accepted into a full-time MBA program of Michigan Ross with a 100% scholarship.

-Poonam: When did you start thinking about MBA?
+Poonam: When did you start thinking about an MBA?
 Why now?

 Poonam: What are your career goals?

-Pablo: After MBA I want to be a management consultant.
-During this one year at the program, I have learned about the consulting industry more in depth and I’ve taken advantage of the many opportunities provided by the Career Development Office to network with the leading firms in the industry.
+Pablo: After my MBA, I want to be a management consultant.
+During this one year at the program, I have learned about the consulting industry more in-depth, and I’ve taken advantage of the many opportunities provided by the Career Development Office to network with the leading firms in the industry.

-Poonam: You were accepted to Ross with full scholarship.
-How is Ross the best school for you?
+Poonam: You were accepted to Ross with a full scholarship.
+How is Ross, the best school for you?
 How are you a good fit?

 Pablo: I did apply to some other schools, but I focused heavily on my application to Ross because it was my top choice.
 I like Ross for several reasons.
-First, being in the same continent, it was my natural interest to come to the USA for MBA and job.
-Secondly, When I started considering and evaluating my options, I realized that the Ross had unique combination of features that you cannot easily find in other top schools.
+First, being on the same continent, it was my natural interest to come to the USA for MBA and a job.
+Secondly, When I started considering and evaluating my options, I realized that Ross had a unique combination of features that you cannot easily find in other top schools.
 Though I believe all the top schools have very strong programs, what stood out for me was that Ross has a unique offer of experiential learning opportunities, such as the MAP Project.
-I like the idea of Ross providing its students opportunities to work in the fields to gain some hands-on experience through the MAP project.
-Being exposed to real world experience like that resonated with me more than any other feature of an MBA program.
-Putting myself in a situation where I had to give impactful recommendations to the C-level executives of a big company is such a great way to develop the skills to do thoughtful business analysis as well as manage projects, teams, and clients.
+I like the idea of Ross providing its students opportunities to work in the fields to gain some hands-on experience through the MAP project and being exposed to real-world experience like that resonated with me more than any other feature of an MBA program.
+Putting myself in a situation where I had to give impactful recommendations to the C-level executives of a big company is such a great way to develop the skills to do thoughtful business analysis and manage projects, teams, and clients.

-After clearing TOFEL and GMAT, I spent another half a year doing research about schools, attending networking events, and reaching out to people who could talk to me about the schools.
-Once I had a clear view about the options, I started working on the essays without any support.
+After clearing TOFEL and GMAT, I spent another half a year researching schools, attending networking events, and reaching out to people who could talk to me about the schools.
+Once I had a clear view of the options, I started working on the essays without any support.
 When the deadlines were approaching, I changed my mind and decided to look for advice.
-There was a still a lot to improve in my applications.
+There was still a lot to improve in my applications.
 I had to work hard but was lucky to find in Poonam a 100% commitment and extremely fast response.
 That was key to making a successful application.

 Pablo: I think the entire application process is challenging.
-First, the tests are hard for a non-native speaker because we don’t process English as fast as our own language.
-You need to practice a lot and familiarize with the format of the test to become fast at answering the questions.
-Then getting to know the schools is also challenging in the sense that you are probably busy, and you may not be able to invest a lot of time talking to people.
-In my case it was helpful talking with alumni clubs in my country.
-Once I narrowed my options, I also visited some schools to see by myself what was it like to be there.
+First, the tests are hard for a non-native speaker because we don’t process English as fast as our language.
+You need to practice a lot and familiarize yourself with the format of the test to become fast at answering the questions.
+Then getting to know the schools is also challenging because you are probably busy, and you may not be able to invest a lot of time talking to people.
+In my case, it was helpful talking with alumni clubs in my country.
+Once I narrowed my options, I also visited some schools to see by myself what it was like to be there.
 I would strongly recommend talking to current students.
 In my experience, people that are passionate about their schools are the ones that provide the most insights.
 The last part is the application itself, which includes the essays and the interviews.
 I’ll make it easy here.
-Reach out to an advisor as early as possible because you are already busy with your job and the advisor will streamline the process for you.
+Reach out to an advisor as early as possible because you are already busy with your job, and the advisor will streamline the process for you.

 Poonam: What is your favorite thing about your program?
-Could you please share your best experiences both in and outside of the class room that have helped shape your career?
+Could you please share your best experiences both in and outside of the classroom that has helped shape your career?

 Poonam: Is there anything about Ross that you would like to change?

 Pablo: One thing that I learned is not to be overly focused on the tasks, even when you get together to work.
-You always need to spend time to get to know each person in your teams.
+You always need to spend time to get to know each person in your team.
 After all, one of the greatest values of business school is the people you work with.
-So, my advice is come to classes and group meetings with a mindset to do the hard work, but also make sure to spend time to get to know people at a more personal level.
+So, my advice is to come to classes and group meetings with a mindset to do the hard work, but also make sure to spend time getting to know people at a more personal level.
 My initial mindset was too much focused on academics.
-But I soon realized that I should spend time in interacting with class mates and develop leadership skills through this process.
-In team meetings, spend the first 5-10 minutes to get to know your class mates Also, you will need to invest your time interacting with companies.
+But I soon realized that I should spend time interacting with classmates and develop leadership skills through this process.
+In team meetings, spend the first 5-10 minutes getting to know your classmates.
+Also, you will need to invest your time interacting with companies.
 You will find many companies on campus, so invest your time with them just like you would invest your money.

 Poonam: I would like to know how involved you are in the activities at Ross.
 Can you share a little about your outside of class activities?